Popular rums for the perfect start

 Our rum recommendations

-Before you start looking for RUM!
+Before you start looking for rum!

-We recommend that beginners start with a light, mild rum.
+We recommend that rum novices start with a light, mild rum.
 After that, everyone can decide for themselves whether to choose their rum according to the type of rum production or the country of origin.
 There are names that are on everyone's lips, such as Ron Zacapa, Don Papa, Botucal, Brugal and Ron Centenario.
 We all know that rum comes from the Caribbean.
 But rum is also produced in South and Central America, on the African islands and in the Philippines.

-In alphabetical order
+Rum recommendations in alphabetical order

 - Botucal from Venezuela is a rum for beginners and connoisseurs alike.
 Botucal rum is also known as Ron Diplomático and is best enjoyed neat on ice.
 Botucal Mantuano offers an ideal introduction to the world of rum with its mild and oily-sweet notes of rum sultanas and a hint of chocolate.